 How is PTSD diagnosed?

 Post-traumatic stress disorder can only be diagnosed when all symptoms are present over a long period of time, usually a month or more of recurring symptoms.
+The longer that symptoms of PTSD are left undiagnosed or the actual traumatic event is left untreated or addressed, the worse the symptoms become.
 There are a few different signs a therapist will look for that will show them a person is suffering with post-traumatic stress.
-Through various types of therapies, often cognitive behavioral therapy, trauma therapy, or talk therapy treatments, a therapist will see the first signs of PTSD when an individual has an attack.
-An attack of PTSD is a severe reaction to an emotional or memory triggering stimulant.
-For those affected by PTSD, anything can be a trigger from sound and sight, to particular smells.
+Through various types of PTSD therapies, often cognitive behavioral therapy, trauma therapy, or talk therapy treatments, a therapist will see the first signs of the disorder when an individual has an attack.
+An attack of PTSD is a severe reaction to an emotional or memory-triggering stimulant.
+For those affected by Post Traumatic Stress Disorder, anything can be a trigger from sound and sight, to particular smells.

 People with PTSD are often overcome by these triggered moments that cause them to revert into their memories of the past trauma, and they have a tough time coming out of these moments.
 Whether or not someone has PTSD specifically, as soon as a trigger is set off in their mind they need to experience it and safely come down from the episode and back into the present moment.

-The longer that symptoms of PTSD are left undiagnosed or the actual traumatic event is left untreated or addressed, the worse the symptoms become.
-Those with PTSD and addiction require dual treatments that must address all sides of the trauma and substance abuse for recovery to have an impact.
-Family therapy and support groups are integrated into this treatment plan because the strong relationships we develop and the family connections we foster can save us from ourselves.
-We bring family members into therapy to help them understand how to help someone with recurring trauma, how to help them manage any medications needed, and how to identify signs of relapse.
+Family trauma therapy and support groups are integrated into this treatment plan because the strong relationships we develop and the family connections we foster can save us from ourselves.
+We bring family members into therapy to help them understand how to help someone with recurring trauma and substance abuse, how to help them manage any medications needed, and how to identify signs of relapse.

 Those commonly affected by PTSD and addiction: